This is part 2 of the Intro Guide. See part 1 here.

 The Device Dashboard

 The device menus are a set of menus in the top right of the Device Dashboard header.
 These menus are contextual and display or change their contents depending on the device type and the access level of the user, but they all provide functionality specific to the device from which they are accessed.
-There are three menus available, detailed below.
+There are two menus typically available, detailed below.

 The “Reports” menu provides quick access to a number of useful device-level reports and tools that can help administrators troubleshoot a variety of problems.
-This menu is available to all user access levels.

 Continued in part 3.